dpinela/HollowKnight.RandoMapMod/README.md

 - Added new items in v3.12(884)

 - Bugs that need to be fixed:
+    - Mod load fails upon first try.
+Reopening the game should fix it.
     - Shop Pin doesn't disappear when it is exhausted of items, but earlier instead
     - Some Pins might not be in the right place, or don't appear at all
     - The "reachable" Pins are based on the items found in the RandomizerHelperLog.txt.
 These don't include items that aren't randomized.